djunamay/ROSMAPwgs/README.md

 ```bash
 python main.py --outdir './raw_data' --gene_list "['APOE', 'ABCA1']" --extract_HIGHandMED_annotations True --download False
 ```

+*For now, this pipeline only extracts variant info for coding regions of interest (by gene) - it just takes a few modifications to generalize this to all genomic regions of interest.
+We'll add that soon!*

 *N.B.*
 - _If `--download` is `True`, `--outdir` must contain the following files for each chromosome of interest: recalibrated_variants.vcf.gz, recalibrated_variants.vcf.gz.tbi, recalibrated_variants.annotated.coding.txt.
 These files can be downloaded to the `--outdir` by specifying --`skip_download` as `False` and `--extension` as recalibrated_variants.vcf.gz_